Bins and Modules.

 You know harvest is approaching when you see the bins:

-- Fresh wooden container bins are stacked on a flatbed semi.
-You know they are headed towards the table grape vineyards in the southern San Joaquin Valley because of the long, unpronounceable, Armenian name hand-stenciled on the side.
+- Fresh, wooden containers stacked on a flatbed semi.
+You know they are headed towards table grape vineyards because of the multi-syllabic Croatian or Armenian names hand-stenciled on the side.

-- Dull-red, grape bins sitting alongside a wine grape vineyard with a “harvest bins for rent” sign.
+- Dull-red bins sitting alongside a wine grape vineyard with a sign: “harvest bins for rent”.

-And then, there are the white marshmallow cream puffs anchored with tarps are this year’s cotton modules that line a farm to market road.
+And then, there are the white, cream puffs anchored with blue tarps.
+These are this year’s cotton modules that line a farm road or define a horizon in the distance.

 Another year is over.
 Good, bad, or indifferent – the growers must now account to their bankers, packers, retailers, and customers.
 Then, they start lining up their credit and resources for a new year.
 For some, they will celebrate and the cycle will continue.
 For others, it will not.